abhijitvarpe007/Pandas/README.md

 # Pandas
-In this repository, All the function are execute
+In this repository, All the function are execute.